Walpurga, Faust, Satan vie for souls on German mountain

 For almost 30 years, however, during the time of Germany's Cold War separation, the Brocken, which lay on the border between West and East, was closed.

-Like Pope Adrian, East Germany's communist authorities frowned on Walpurgisnacht's pagan associations and tried to focus on workers and trade unions on international Labour Day.
+Like Pope Adrian, East Germany's communist authorities frowned on Walpurgisnacht's pagan associations and tried to focus on workers and trade unions on international Labor Day.

 "We had 'dance into the May' events the night before instead," Hahne said, adding that he finds today's revelries too commercial and lacking in spirituality.